YinJC/uk-tex-faq/FAQ-nonum.md

----
-layout: page
-title: ''Missing number, treated as zero''
+# ''Missing number, treated as zero''
----

 In general, this means you've tried to assign something to a count, dimension or skip register that isn't (in TeX's view of things) a